 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Library does not have any items that quality for reporting in this category.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
 The Library has one item that qualifies for reporting in this category.
 The deferred inflows of resources relate to delinquent property taxes.
-These property taxes are shown as deferred inflows of resources on both the governmental funds balance sheet as well as the statement of net position.
+These property taxes are shown as deferred inflows of resources on the governmental funds balance sheet.